awesomeCells/platynereis_regeneration_SC_atlas_2024/README.md

 bioRxiv
 https://dx.doi.org/10.1101/2024.07.09.602635

+## How to use this code
+The code can either be used to re-run the entire analysis pipeline (download raw sequencing data, see below, then follow files in order) or to generate plots or perform additional analyses on the processed file.

 ## Processing steps
 ### 1. Mapping reads with cellranger (01_cellranger.sh)
 Raw reads (see below) were mapped against a custom Cellranger (10X genomics, v7.0.1) reference generated from the Platynereis draft genome (Genbank ID: GCA_026936325.1, annotation version v021)